 Kelly is passionate about combining technology and the law to bring the practice into the 21st century.
-With eDiscovery Assistant, Kelly is working to give lawyers and legal professionals the tools to leverage electronic discovery for their clients.
+With eDiscovery Assistant, Kelly is working to give lawyers and legal professionals the knowledge to leverage electronic discovery for their clients.
 As a lover of the law and a litigator for 20 years, Kelly’s experience handling hundreds complex civil litigation matters and her focus on electronic discovery since 2006 gives her unique insight into how lawyers can use ESI to win their cases.
 Combined with a background in tech – she’s been knee deep in it since her first job building clone computers at the age of 18 – Kelly has worked with an incredible team to bring eDiscovery Assistant to life.
 She’s also the author of one of the legal industry’s most prominent textbooks on eDiscovery.

-Kim Curtis – COO
+Kim Curtis – UX/UI Design and Testing

 With over 20 years of experience in Product Development, Kim’s worked on more products than she can possibly count, from tiny startups to Fortune 100.
 She loves the giddy jolt she gets when she sees something new around the corner.
 She describes her career as an ongoing, awesome journey through designing, UXing, coding, team managing, team creation / building – pretty much anything in the software development lifecycle – digital marketing, overall strategy, and even product sunsetting.
 She’s worked for 5 startups, spent 15 years in financial technology, has consulted for many verticals, built and managed the Web Technology Team at Janus for several years, and even owned a cake company in the middle of everything.
 (Yep, she’s a chef, too!)